 - Quote in seconds

 Batching, also known as cellular manufacturing, is another popular Lean Manufacturing technique.
 This lean tool looks at the optimal use of machinery to achieve a continuous flow in serial production.

-For example, let’s say you are manufacturing 2 separate parts for a series of machines on the same work-bench.
+For example, let’s say you are manufacturing 2 separate parts for a series of machines on the same workbench.
 Batching means that those 2 parts should be produced in batches.
 Thus, you don’t need to set up the machine for each part every time.
 It has a significant effect on productivity.
-At the same time, it results in an increase of inventory, one of the wastes of Lean Manufacturing.
+At the same time, it results in an increase in inventory, one of the wastes of Lean Manufacturing.

 Batching is suitable when: